Last Updated: May 2026

 Alexander Graham Bell National Historic Site

-He was a transportation and communication pioneer.
-The Bell’s summer home was here.
-He was born on March 3, 1847 in Edinburgh, Scotland.
-His father, grandfather, and brother were involved in speech (elocution).
-Both his mother and his wife were deaf, which profoundly influenced his work.
-With the help of his assistant Thomas Watson, he had the first patent for the telephone in 1876.
+Bell chose Cape Breton as his summer home, and this exceptional Parks Canada site tells the full story of his life and work.
+Born March 3, 1847 in Edinburgh, Scotland, Bell came from a family steeped in speech — his father, grandfather, and brother were all involved in elocution.
+Both his mother and his wife were deaf, which profoundly shaped the direction of his research.
+With his assistant Thomas Watson, he filed the first patent for the telephone in 1876.

 Uisge Ban Falls